ERIGrid2/riasc/docs/design/ip-overlay.md

 It deploys the `kg` daemon as Kubernetes DaemonSet on each node in the RIasC cloud.
 The `kg` daemon completely automates the configuration of each VPN service by facilitating the exchange of keys and endpoints.

+In addition another tool named _WICE_ is used for facilitating peer-to-peer connections via _Kilo_.

 # Implementation details

 ## NAT-2-NAT hole punching